Avoid Company Insolvency In 2023?

-The first step is to make sure you put efforts to avoid such issues especially given the government’s apparent loss of interest in assisting struggling firms.
-This was made clear by the most recent energy crunch, with only Bulb Energy receiving any sort of government assistance.
+The first step is to make sure you put efforts into avoiding such issues especially given the government’s apparent loss of interest in assisting struggling firms.
+This was made clear by the most recent energy crunch, with only Bulb Energy receiving any government assistance.

 Second, the easy way out – dissolving a firm by voluntary strike-off and starting over – is no longer quite as simple.

 The new Rating (Coronavirus) and Directors Disqualification (Dissolved Companies) Act 2021, which came into force in January, gives the government more power to investigate the conduct of directors of dissolved companies.
-This includes investigating any wrongdoing that may have occurred even after the company has been closed.
+This includes investigating any wrongdoing that may have occurred even after closing the company.

 However, businesses must be cautious of their crucial creditors, especially banks, landlords, and HMRC.
 These are frequently the ones who have the most to lose if a company goes bankrupt, so it only makes sense that they should be handled with care.
-Rather than engaging in an extended, complicated, and expensive overall restructuring with creditors as a whole, perhaps they should address each one separately.
+Rather than engaging in an extended, complicated, and expensive overall restructuring with creditors, perhaps they should address each separately.